snehasharma2330/marketing_campaign_performance_analysis_python_powerbi/README.md

 •	Monitor campaign performance over time
 •	Make better budget allocation decisions
 ---

+## CONCLUSION
 This project provided a detailed view of marketing performance by examining spending, reach, engagement and conversations.
 The analysis revealed that campaign results can vary significantly, highlighting the importance of evaluating multiple performance factors together.
 Overall, the findings provide a data-driven decision for improving future campaigns strategies and performance.

 ## Author
 Sneha Sharma